lerer-veracode/Veracode-manual-for-GitHub/README.md

 </details>

 ### Auto Pull request for vulnerable dependencies after merge into Main/Master
 Right after a pull request is approved, the target branch will issue a `push` event (as new code is merged).
-This is an opportunity to run a scan to automatically produce a Pull request for known 3<sup>rd</sup> party components vulnerabilities (based on Vulnerable Methods or Severity of Vulnerabilities found in a scan).
+This is an opportunity to run a scan to automatically produce a Pull request for known 3<sup>rd</sup> party components vulnerabilities (based on Vulnerable Methods and/or Severity of Vulnerabilities found in a scan).

-__[Veracode SCA Auto pull request](https://help.veracode.com/r/t_configure_auto_pr)__ only apply to [supported languages](https://help.veracode.com/r/Understanding_Automatic_Pull_Request_Support): Java, Python, Ruby, JavaScript, Objective-C, and PHP
+__[Veracode SCA Auto pull request](https://help.veracode.com/r/t_configure_auto_pr)__ only apply to the following [supported languages](https://help.veracode.com/r/Understanding_Automatic_Pull_Request_Support): Java, Python, Ruby, JavaScript, Objective-C, and PHP.

-Make sure to read the instructions as it involves [creation of Github token](https://help.veracode.com/r/t_configure_pr_github)
+:exclamation: Make sure to read the instructions as it involves __[creation of Github token](https://help.veracode.com/r/t_configure_pr_github)__.

 See pull Request example:
 - [https://github.com/lerer-veracode/verademo-java/pull/1](https://github.com/lerer-veracode/verademo-java/pull/1)